stackblitz-labs/pkg.pr.new/README.md

 Feel free to add your project or company here to join the pkg.pr.new family :)

+You can also join our discord server [here](https://discord.gg/stackblitz), so we all have fun together!

 ## Setup

 First [install the GitHub Application](https://github.com/apps/pkg-pr-new).